 where $N_k$ denotes the number of independent $k$-modes available per bin.
 Compared to the halo $P(k)$, the reconstructed autocorrelation $P(k)$ values align with the true power spectrum within $1\sigma$ across the range of scales $k < 0.1 \, h \, \mathrm{Mpc}^{-1}$.
 The underestimation on scale $k > 0.1~h~\mathrm{Mpc}^{-1}$ is probably due to inaccurate reconstruction in the high-density region, as discussed above.
 The model's training objective, typically centered on minimizing global error metrics, may prioritize large-scale accuracy over small-scale fidelity, causing a modest degradation in the reconstructed small-scale power.

-To evaluate the concordance between the reconstructed and true density fields, we analyzed the cross-correlation power spectrum.
-Unlike the auto-power spectrum, which assesses the overall clustering amplitude, the cross-power spectrum directly measures how well the reconstructed field reproduces the phase and spatial distribution of the true field.
+To evaluate the concordance between the reconstructed and true density fields, we analyze the cross-correlation power spectrum.
+Unlike the autopower spectrum, which assesses the overall clustering amplitude, the cross-power spectrum directly measures how well the reconstructed field reproduces the phase and spatial distributions of the true field.
 High cross-correlation values indicate that the reconstruction effectively captures both large- and small-scale structures, making it a robust validation metric.
-In Figure~\ref{fig:pk1d_den}, the green dash-dotted line represents the cross-power spectrum of the true and reconstructed fields, as well as the ratios of the reconstructed cross-power spectrum to the true one.
+In Figure~\ref{fig:pk1d_den}, the green dashed-dotted line represents the cross-power spectrum of the true and reconstructed fields, as well as the ratios of the reconstructed cross-power spectrum to the true one.
 The results show that the ratios align with unity within the $1\sigma$ range on scales $k < 0.1 \, h \, \mathrm{Mpc}^{-1}$, indicating a strong agreement between the two fields.
 At smaller scales ($k > 0.1 \, h \, \mathrm{Mpc}^{-1}$), the ratios fall below unity.
 Specifically, the reductions in the cross-correlation power spectrum are approximately 1.5\% at $k = 0.1 \, h \, \mathrm{Mpc}^{-1}$ and 20\% at $k = 0.3 \, h \, \mathrm{Mpc}^{-1}$.
 These reductions, though moderate, reflect challenges in accurately reconstructing high-density regions at smaller scales.
-Quantitatively, the average cross-correlation coefficient remains above 0.985 for $k < 0.1 \, h \, \mathrm{Mpc}^{-1}$, confirming the high fidelity of the reconstructed field for large-scale structures.
+Quantitatively, the average cross-correlation coefficient remains above 0.985 for $k < 0.1 \, h \, \mathrm{Mpc}^{-1}$, confirming the high fidelity of the reconstructed field for LSSs.

-To evaluate the accuracy of redshift-space distortion (RSD) corrections in the reconstructed dark matter density field, we compute the ratios of the multipole moments of the power spectra.
+To evaluate the accuracy of the RSD corrections in the reconstructed density field, we compute the ratios of the multipole moments of the power spectra.
 These ratios compare the reconstructed and true power spectra, normalized by the difference between the redshift-space galaxy density power spectrum and the true power spectrum.
 The general formula for the ratio for any multipole $\ell$ is expressed as: